mintheinkhinemtk/Splunk_BOTS_Labs/Splunk_BOTSV1/README.md

 As content-disposition has the 'filename' field for every file that attacker put it in their headers.

-The intended data could be search using the keyword 'content-disposition' OR 'filename'.
+The intended data could be searched using the keyword 'content-disposition' OR 'filename'.